your-tools/tsrc/docs/ref/cli.md

     If you want to add or remove a group in your workspace, you can edit the configuration file in `<workspace>/.tsrc/config.yml`

+    The `-r,--remote` option can be used to set a fix remote to use when cloning and syncing the repositories.
+If this flag is set, the remote from the manifest with the given name will be used for all repos.
+It is an error if a repo does not have this remote specified.

 tsrc foreach -- command --opt1 arg1